How to Survive the Holidays with Braces

 • Out of those four million people, approximately one million are adults.

 • Gwen Stefani once said, “I always told myself when I got rich, that’s the first thing I’d do,” in regard to braces.
-Here at Blue Ridge Orthodontics, we accept insurance and try to make them accessible to everyone.
+Here at Blue Ridge Orthodontics, we working with most private insurance and try to make them accessible to everyone.
 That being said, how cool that rocking braces was Gwen’s first priority!

 • Braces have become so commonplace that they no longer have the “nerdy” stereotype they did in the eighties and early nineties.